dherman/tc39-codex-wiki/data/proposals/name-objects/index.md

 *Champions*: [Dave Herman](/about/people/dave-herman), [Allen Wirfs-Brock](/about/people/allen-wirfs-brock)

 Names are a new, special kind of object that can be used as a unique property name in objects.
 Using name objects instead of strings allows different modules to create properties that don't conflict with one another.
-Names can also be made private, so that they can't be accessed by anyone who doesn't have access to the name directly.
+Names can also be made private, so that their properties can't be accessed by anyone who doesn't have access to the name directly.

   * [detailed proposal](details)